JohnsonJDDJ/MineRift/README.md

 There are in total 10 `heros` to choose from.
 You will choose your `hero` and the start of the game, and you will play as that `hero` throughout the rest of your game.

 Each `hero` have different weapons and abilities.
 Here is a very brief introduction on each `hero`:
+- **Tank** the warrior.
+Tank is the bravest soul amoung all the `heros`.
+He is fully armored from the very start, and he can upgrade his armor by trading in the `shop`.
+He is literally un-killable, as he can regenerate his health in the middle of a fight.
+However, the price is a clumsy gait.
+- **Elf** the archer.
+Elf, a innate bow wielder, uses her bow for everything.
+She not only can shot arrows, she could also use her bow as a weapon that hits.
+By upgrading her bow at the `shop`, she could further wield the power of fire on both her bow and her arrow.
+- **Prophet** the wizard.
+Prophet learned his magic from The End.
+He can teleport at his will, making him the most unpredictable killer of the game.
+His splash potions destroy living creatures within a second.
+Because his magic is so strong, traders of the `shop` have nothing to offer for him.
+- **Nightingale** the assassin.
+No one can understand how Nightingale can make himself disappear in thin air.
+The potion he brewed for himself allows him to evaporate in front of his enemy and reappear at their most vulnarable spot.
+With only a pocket knife, he could rule the battlefield in the most unforgiving way.
+- **Boor** the rage warrior.
+Boor is the `hero` that is capable of doing the most catastrophic damage.
+She is the heroine of the game, tearing through the enemy with her boots and her axes.
+Her potion allows her to be the strongest fighter in the game for a period of time.
+- **Deathknight** the rider.
+Deathknight returned from hell with its skeleton horse.
+We never know if its a he or its a she, but thats not important.
+With fulling upgradable armor that could be traded in the `shop`, Deathknight can trample through everything in front of its path.
+- **Poseidon** the aquaman.
+Inspired by Aquanman (2018), Poseidon is the king of the ocean.
+His holy tridents, both upgradable from the `shop`, can be used as a projectile or a melee weapon.
+Poseidon literally have no weakness under the power of his holy tridents.
+- **Wasteland** the boxer.
+This unusual `hero` is a restless fighter.
+Her weapoin is a literal cactus, but she feels no pain clenching it in her fists.
+Her helmet, covered in thorns, is absolutely unforgiving when you try to break it.
+- **Priest** the healer.
+Priest has her power from the sky above.
+Her wand can heal her and her allies, while damaging opponents around her.
+But don't mistaken her from her name.
+She could upgrade her wand from the `shop` to become a absolute damage machine.
+Or, she could choose another path and upgraed her wand to make her allies all become near immortals.